A list of my academic and technical publications is below. Click on the bolded text to see drop-down abstracts.

 DW Rowlands, Michael R. Blair, Jae-Gook Lee, Robert Hefty, & Sylvia T. Ceyer.
 “Making F2 Heavy: Activated Etching of Si by van der Waals Molecules,” Poster at Gordon Research Conference on Dynamics at Surfaces (2013).

-While both molecular fluorine (F2) and xenon difluoride (XeF2) fluorinate Si(100)2×1 surfaces at coverages up to one monolayer, fluorine is unable to cleave Si-Si bonds that ultimately leads to etching silicon at coverages above one monolayer (reaction probability 9×10–4) while XeF2 does so readily (reaction probability 0.6).
+Abstract: While both molecular fluorine (F2) and xenon difluoride (XeF2) fluorinate Si(100)2×1 surfaces at coverages up to one monolayer, fluorine is unable to cleave Si-Si bonds that ultimately leads to etching silicon at coverages above one monolayer (reaction probability 9×10–4) while XeF2 does so readily (reaction probability 0.6).
 Experimental work presented here demonstrate that van der Waals clusters of F2 with a Xe atom and with a Kr atom have reaction probabilities with silicon at one monolayer of fluorine coverage of roughly 0.9 and 0.04, respectively, suggesting that the effect of mass of the incident gas molecules is important in activating the cleavage of silicon-silicon bonds through a multiple collision process.

 DW Rowlands.
-“Producing Safe Spin-Polarized Metabolites for Magnetic Resonance Imaging,” B.S.
-Thesis, California Institute of Technology (2009).
+Producing Safe Spin-Polarized Metabolites for Magnetic Resonance Imaging.
+B.S.
+Thesis, California Institute of Technology, (2009).

-There is significant interest in improved sensitivity and decreased measurement times for nuclear magnetic resonance and magnetic resonance imaging of small molecules, especially those with 13C and 15N spin labels.
+Abstract: There is significant interest in improved sensitivity and decreased measurement times for nuclear magnetic resonance and magnetic resonance imaging of small molecules, especially those with 13C and 15N spin labels.
 A source of spin polarizations of order unity is spin-exchange optical pumping, which produces 129Xe with fractional polarization of order unity, about 105 higher than is achieved at equilibrium in high field.

 The research presented is the development and testing of components of an apparatus intended to bring target molecules, such as acetic acid, into the close (near 1 nm) contact with hyperpolarized 129Xe atoms as needed to effect rapid equalization of their spin temperatures through dipolar couplings.
 Specifically, an apparatus has been designed and is being built with the intention of rapidly depositing a gaseous mixture of xenon and the target molecule as a homogeneous solid under a strong magnetic field, then dropping the field strength to allow spin equalization through dipolar couplings followed by rapid production of a liquid sample of the target molecule at room temperature.

 DW Rowlands.
-“Analysis of Light Pollution Spectra,” High School Senior Thesis, Eleanor Roosevelt High School, Greenbelt, Maryland, (2005).
+Analysis of Light Pollution Spectra.
+High School Senior Thesis, Eleanor Roosevelt High School, Greenbelt, Maryland, (2005).

-Light pollution is artificially-produced light which serves no useful purpose.
+Abstract: Light pollution is artificially-produced light which serves no useful purpose.
 It may be light directed toward places that do not need illumination or light that is directed directly into the sky.
 There are many different sources of light pollution.
 One way in which light pollution sources differ is their spectra—different light sources have different spectra and thus alter the night time sky glow in different ways.
 One can determine the proportions of light pollution produced by different light sources.

 Spectra were taken in three directions: Baltimore, MD, Washington, DC, and Annapolis, MD.
 It should be noted that Laurel and Columbia, MD are in the same general direction as Baltimore and that Bowie, MD is in the same general direction as Annapolis, MD.
-Spectra of Washington were also taken both in the early evening andaround midnight.
+Spectra of Washington were also taken both in the early evening and around midnight.
 Lines produced by sodium, mercury, scandium, thorium, lithium, oxygen, neon, and high-pressure sodium were detected.
 Sodium D lines and scandium lines were stronger in Baltimore than in any other city, suggesting that low pressure sodium and metal halide lamps are more prevalent there.
-Mercury and sodium lines increased over the course of the night, suggesting that the proportion of the sky glow produced by mercury vapor and high pressure sodium lamps increases over the course ofthe night.
-This study showed that the breakdown of light pollution spectra does changeover the course of a night and that different cities do produce different sky glow spectra.
+Mercury and sodium lines increased over the course of the night, suggesting that the proportion of the sky glow produced by mercury vapor and high pressure sodium lamps increases over the course of the night.
+This study showed that the breakdown of light pollution spectra does change over the course of a night and that different cities do produce different sky glow spectra